mainmatter/playbook/project-flow/full-service/README.md

 In the User Stories workshop, we will define concrete concepts for individual, self-contained features of the application.
-The goal is to develop an understanding of what the structure of the features's content and functionality is, what the UI elements are that the users interact with and what the transitions between individual states in the feature's flow are.
-We are not aiming at specifying every detail of all features and keep them deliberately rough while concrete enough to functionally define the respective feature completely.
+The goal is to develop an understanding of the structure of the features's content and functionality, the UI elements the users interact with and the transitions between individual states in the feature's flow.
+Our aim is not to specify every detail of all features, but keep them deliberately rough while concrete enough to functionally define the respective feature completely.

 This workshop requires input from all project stakeholders: